Budapest: The Best of Hungary

 Rick: Thank you!
 Köszönöm!

 Public transit allows locals a way to get around the city far easier and cheaper than messing with a car.
 Many underground stations tunnel deep beneath the city.

 Rick: This is deep!

-Peter: Oh it's as deep as a 10-story building.
-In fact, it was built as bomb shelter during the Cold War.
+Péter: Oh, it's deep as a 10-story building.
+In fact, it was meant to be used as a bomb shelter during the Cold War.

-Peter: Yes, the whole market has it.
+Péter: Ah, the whole market has it.
 In fact, it's a dominant spice in our cuisine.
-You take the dried pepper then you grind it and then you get the powder.
-There're different types.
-There's hot and sweet.... (samples some) That's sweet.
+You take the dried pepper, and then you grind it, and then you would get the powder from it.
+But: There's different types.
+There's hot and sweet… That's sweet.

 Rick: Hmm, sweet!

-As in markets all over Europe, the fragrant stalls are kept downstairs: tanks of still healthy carp, catfish and perch…and piles of pickles.
+As in markets all over Europe, the fragrant stalls are kept downstairs: tanks of carp, catfish and perch…and piles of pickles.

 Upstairs are Hungarian handicrafts and inexpensive, stand-up Hungarian-style fast-food joints.